Oligodendrocyte

+Oligodendrocytes (from Greek 'cells with a few branches'), also known as oligodendroglia, are a type of neuroglia whose main function is to provide the myelin sheath to neuronal axons in the central nervous system (CNS).
+Myelination gives metabolic support to, and insulates the axons of most vertebrates.
+A single oligodendrocyte can extend its processes to cover up to 40 axons, that can include multiple adjacent axons.
+The myelin sheath is segmented along the axon's length at gaps known as the nodes of Ranvier.
+In the peripheral nervous system the myelination of axons is carried out by Schwann cells.

+Oligodendrocytes are found exclusively in the CNS, which comprises the brain and spinal cord.
+They are the most widespread cell lineage, including oligodendrocyte progenitor cells, pre-myelinating cells, and mature myelinating oligodendrocytes in the CNS white matter.
+Non-myelinating oligodendrocytes are found in the grey matter surrounding and lying next to neuronal cell bodies.
+They are known as neuronal satellite cells, and their presence is not understood.

-Oligodendrocytes are found only in the central nervous system, which comprises the brain and spinal cord.
-These cells were originally thought to have been produced in the ventral neural tube; however, research now shows oligodendrocytes originate from the ventral ventricular zone of the embryonic spinal cord and possibly have some concentrations in the forebrain.
-They are the last cell type to be generated in the central nervous system (CNS).
+It was once thought that oligodendrocytes were produced in the ventral neural tube, the embryonic precursor to the CNS.
+Studies have suggested that they originate from the ventral ventricular zone of the embryonic spinal cord, with some potential concentrations in the forebrain.
+Oligodendrocytes are the last type of cell to be generated in the CNS.
 Oligodendrocytes were discovered by Pío del Río Hortega.

 Classification

-Oligodendrocytes are a type of glial cell.
+Oligodendrocytes are a type of glial cell, non-neuronal cells in the central nervous system.
 They arise during development from oligodendrocyte precursor cells (OPCs), which can be identified by their expression of a number of antigens, including the ganglioside GD3, the NG2 chondroitin sulfate proteoglycan, and the platelet-derived growth factor-alpha receptor subunit (PDGF-alphaR).
-Mature oligodendrocytes are broadly classified into either myelinating or non-myelinating satellite oligodendrocytes.
+Mature oligodendrocytes are broadly classified into either myelinating or non-myelinating neuronal satellite cells.
 Precursors and both mature types are typically identified by their expression of the transcription factor OLIG2.

 Development

 Most oligodendrocytes develop during embryogenesis and early postnatal life from restricted periventricular germinal regions.
 Oligodendrocyte formation in the adult brain is associated with glial-restricted progenitor cells, known as oligodendrocyte progenitor cells (OPCs).
-SVZ cells migrate away from germinal zones to populate both developing white and gray matter, where they differentiate and mature into myelin-forming oligodendrocytes.
+Subventricular zone OPCs are activated and then migrate away from germinal zones to populate both developing white and gray matter, where they differentiate and mature into myelin-forming oligodendrocytes.
 However, it is not clear whether all oligodendrocyte progenitors undergo this sequence of events.

 Between midgestation and term birth in human cerebral white matter, three successive stages of the classic human oligodendrocyte lineage are found: OPCs, immature oligodendrocytes (non-myelinating), and mature oligodendrocytes (myelinating).
 It has been suggested that some undergo apoptosis and others fail to differentiate into mature oligodendrocytes but persist as adult OPCs.
 Remarkably, oligodendrocyte population originated in the subventricular zone can be dramatically expanded by administering epidermal growth factor (EGF).